-The ownership percentages over the capital stock of its subsidiaries as of December 31, 2014 and 2013 are shown below:
+The ownership percentages over the capital stock of its subsidiaries as of December 31, 2015, 2014 and 2013 are shown below:

-Country of Ownership % Subsidiary incorporation and operations Activity December 31, 2014 December 31, 2013 Carso Infraestructura y Construcción, S.A. de C.V. and subsidiaries ("CICSA") Mexico, Central America and South America Performance of several branches of engineering including those related to infrastructure works, such as: highway construction and maintenance, water system works, water treatment plants and dams; duct installations for the telecommunications and gas sectors, including fiber-optic networks and gas pipelines, among others; oil well drilling and services related to this industry; the design and construction of oil platforms and oil industry equipment; the construction of industrial, commercial and residential real property.
-99.93 99.93 Grupo Condumex, S.A. de C.V. and subsidiaries ("Condumex") Mexico, U.S.A., Central America, South America and Spain Manufacture and sale of cable products used in the construction, automotive, energy and telecommunications industries; manufacture and sale of copper and aluminum products and sale of automotive parts; manufacture and sale of transformers and lighting solutions.
-99.58 99.58 Grupo Sanborns, S.A.B. de C.V. and subsidiaries ("Sanborns") Mexico, El Salvador and Panama Operation of department stores, gift shops, record stores, restaurants, cafeterias and management of shopping malls through the following commercial brands, principally: Sanborns, Sears, Saks Fifth Avenue, Mix-up and iShop.
-83.39 82.77 Carso Energy, S.A. de C.V. and subsidiary Mexico and Colombia Holding of shares of entities in the sector of exploration and production of oil, gas and other hydrocarbons.
-100.00 100.00 i.
+Country of incorporation Ownership December Subsidiary and operations Activity 2015 2014 2013 Carso Infraestructura y Construcción, S.A. de C.V. and subsidiaries (CICSA) Mexico, Central America and South America Performance of several branches of engineering including those related to infrastructure works, such as: highway construction and maintenance, water system works, water treatment plants and dams; duct installations for the telecommunications and gas sectors, including fiber-optic networks and gas pipelines, among others; oil well drilling and services related to this industry; the design and construction of oil platforms and oil industry equipment; the construction of industrial, commercial and residential real property.
+99.93 99.93 99.93 Grupo Condumex, S.A. de C.V. and subsidiaries (Condumex) Mexico, USA, Central America, South America and Spain Manufacture and sale of cable products used in the construction, automotive, energy and telecommunications industries; manufacture and sale of copper and aluminum products and sale of automotive parts; manufacture and sale of transformers and lighting solutions.
+99.58 99.58 99.58 Grupo Sanborns, S.A.B. de C.V. and subsidiaries (Sanborns) Mexico, El Salvador and Panama Operation of department stores, gift shops, record stores, restaurants, cafeterias and management of shopping malls through the following commercial brands, principally: Sanborns, Sears, Saks Fifth Avenue, Mix-up and iShop.
+84.35 83.39 82.77 Carso Energy, S.A. de C.V. and subsidiaries Mexico, USA and Colombia Holding of shares of entities in the sector of exploration and production of oil, gas and other hydrocarbons, and electricity.
+93.54 100.00 100.00 i.
 Changes in the Entity ownership interests in existing subsidiaries